 Welcome to our website!
-Here you will find information about our research, who we are, what we’re up to, and how to join us.
+Here you will find information about who we are, what we’re up to, and how to join us.

-Research areas include: Conservation Paleobiology, Historical Ecology, Paleoecology, Mammalogy, Taphonomy, and Climate Change (Quaternary to Today).
+Research includes: Conservation Paleobiology, Paleoecology, Historical Ecology, Mammalogy, Taphonomy, and Climate Change (Quaternary to Today).